Skip to main content

 Economy, Income & Housing

 The median household income in Adair County is $48,028.
 This is 24% lower than the state median of $63,603.
-Compared to the national median of $78,538, household income here is 39% lower.
+It is also 39% lower than the national median of $78,538.
 The poverty rate stands at 21.6%.
 This is 41% higher than the state poverty rate of 15.3%.
 With more than one in five residents living below the poverty line, economic hardship is a significant challenge for the community.
 The unemployment rate is 7.0%.
 This is 42% higher than the state rate of 4.9%.
 The median home value is $111,500.
 Housing costs are 40% lower than the state median of $185,900.
 With a home-value-to-income ratio of just 2.3x, Adair County is one of the most affordable housing markets in the area.
 68.0% of occupied housing units are owner-occupied.
 This homeownership rate is 3% higher than the state average of 65.8%.

 Race & Ethnicity